General Instrument AY-3-8910: Variants

 The 8910 silicon chip was sold in three different packages.

 The AY-3-8910 has two general-purpose 8-bit parallel I/O ports, A and B, and these are available in the 40-pin package of the same name.

 The AY-3-8912 is the same chip in a 28-pin package, with parallel port B simply not connected to any pins.
 Smaller packages save cost and board space.
 The 8912 was the most widely used variant.

 The AY-3-8913 is the same chip in a 24-pin package, with both parallel ports not connected.
-Some users thought the small reduction in pin count over the 8912 made it less interesting; however, the I/O registers were rarely used by designers so General Instruments created this fully functional 24 pin alternative and released it approximately 6 months after the 8910 and 8912 chips.
+Some users thought the small reduction in pin count over the 8912 made it less interesting; however, the I/O registers were rarely used by designers so GI created this fully functional 24 pin alternative and released it approximately 6 months after the 8910 and 8912 chips.
 The goal was to reduce complexity for the designer and reduce the foot print on the PCB.
+French Touch member fenarinarsa investigated and documented a problem with the AY-3-8913 chip.

 The Yamaha YM2149F SSG (Software-controlled Sound Generator) chip has the same pinout as the AY-3-8910, with the minor difference that pin 26 could halve the master clock if pulled low.
 If left unconnected, as it would be if replacing an AY-3-8910 chip, an internal resistor pulls the pin high, so the master clock is not halved.

 The Yamaha YM3439 is a CMOS version of the YM2149F.
 It is available in two packages: 40-pin DIP (YM3439-D) and 44-pin QFP (YM3439-F).

 The Yamaha YMZ294 is one of the newest variants of the YM2149, but in an 18-pin package.
 Has no parallel ports and only one sound output with the three channels mixed.